Hey Microphone Singer.

 I want to help you fix that.

-You don’t want to feel vocally tired at the end of a gig.
+You don’t want to feel vocally tired at the end of a gig or practice session.
 You hate straining for notes.
-The musician you are wants to hear something better come out of your face.
-You may not be sure what that is, and also...what if you get the New Thing, and it’s wrong?
+Maybe that crack is about to drive you crazy!
+You want to hear the right thing coming out of your face.
+You may not be sure exactly what that's gonna be like, but it's there.

-I’m all about making singers better versions of themselves.
-Letting your singing stay the way it is, but adding stamina, range, and volume.
+I’m all about making singers better versions of themselves...keeping your singing the way it is, but adding stamina, range, and volume.

 YOU are the reason I came up with Neuro-Vocal Method.
 As someone who was singing in bands, and coaching singers who sang in bands, I knew a few things for sure:

-A voice that feels tired or isn't reliable makes the owner of that voice worry.
+A voice that feels tired... or isn't reliable.... that voice makes its owner feel worried.
 Always.

 Since I was learning about brain science (and still do...not because I have to, just cuz I like to) I started playing around with some ideas about changing the signals the brain was sending to the voice.